 If that isn’t enough to justify the price, subscribers have access to the entire Disney movie Vault, Pixar movies and shorts, nearly every episode of TV shows aired on Disney Channel, Disney Jr, and Disney XD, 30 seasons of the Simpsons, along with anything Marvel or Star Wars.
 Then there the slate of Disney+ original shows.
 Many would pay $6.99 just to watch The Mandalorian.

 The app interface is smooth and responsive, the amount of content available is vast, and the cost only comes to $6.99 per month.
 We rate Disney+ as a top-rated 5-star streaming service.
 It’s easily worth the price and consider the service an amazing value.
-You can see if you agree at no cost by taking advantage of this 1-week free trial to Disney+.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.